Last updated August 5th, 2022

 Bookmakers provide odds on a wide range of markets including a number of specials.
 You can even bet on the chances of the judges coming to blows.
 You can also place a wager on the chances of the winner reaching number one in the BBC Radio charts at Christmas, but don’t expect to receive generous odds on that one.

-Why not make money betting on who will be X Factor winner or loser each week?
 If you have been watching the TV show for a few years, you have probably built up the necessary knowledge to bet on who the judges will want to keep in and who will be asked to leave.
 You have probably guessed correctly on many occasions and had the satisfaction of knowing you were right before the results were announced.
-Why not make money from your ability by betting on it rather than just feeling pleased with yourself in front of the television?

-Many bookmakers will also take money on who will be voted out of the TV show each week, so you can even make money by picking the loser with the judges.
+Many bookmakers will also take bets on who will be voted out of the TV show each week, so you can even pick the loser with the judges.
 Yes, the X Factor elimination odds are a real source of interest.

 If you have the skill to spot the potential appeal of a contestant, both with the judges and the voting public, you need to select your winner and place a bet on them as early as possible in the series.
 If you spend too long thinking about it and wait until the last few weeks of the competition, the relatively small number of remaining contestants will mean that you will not be offered nearly such generous odds.